JaredNgwj/ParkNGo-Backend/README.md

 ParkN'Go is a mobile application designed to help drivers find parking spaces effortlessly.
 Using real-time data from APIs, ParkN'Go provides the latest updates on available car park lots.
 ParkN'Go provides features such as colour-coded car park location pins on the map, detailed car park information, nearby places around the car park and navigation to desired car park location.

+The demo video can be viewed here: https://youtu.be/9Cs6HPFZbsI

 <h2 align = "center"> Table Of Contents </h2>

 - [Prerequisites](#prerequisites) <br/>